-This two-hour class provides an overview of UT Select retiree insurance, Medicare and coordination with UT Select, returning to work after retirement, and getting started with TRS or ORP.
-Sessions are offered the 2nd Wednesday of every other month on the main UT campus.
-For more information and to register, please see UTLearn (EID and password required).
+Gain a better understanding of UT Select retiree insurance, Medicare and coordination with UT Select, returning to work after retirement, and so much more.

+Live streamed presentations are offered on the 2nd Wednesday of every month.
+For more information and to register, please visit UTLearn (EID and password required).

 Teacher Retirement System (TRS)